Exchange transaction fees – Veles Help Center

 For example, some exchanges like Binance, Yobit, and Gate.io have their internal currency for fee payments.
 For Binance, this currency is BNB.

-Moreover, when paying fees with the exchange’s native tokens, discounts are often given.
+Moreover, when paying fees with the exchange’s native tokens, you can get a discount.
 Binance offers a 25% discount when paying fees in BNB.
+To get this discount, buy some BNB in advance and keep it on your Spot trading account.

-And any discount, as we know, increases income.
+And any discount, as we know, increases your income.

 “A penny saved is a penny earned.” – B. Franklin